-Can you believe that it is December already?
-Well, it is that time of year again when we think about giving and receiving presents.
-I previously shared some ideas on the perfect gifts for planners in Presents for Plannerds, Presents for Plannerds: 2014 Edition, and Presents for Plannerds: 2015 Edition which have turned out to be three of my most read articles.
-I am glad to know that my lists have been helpful to some planners and/or fans of planners.
-Many of the products I mentioned in the past few years are still available, but I would like to highlight a few new items that I learned about this year.
-Without further ado, here is my 2016 edition of Presents for Plannerds:
+Can you believe that it is almost the middle of December already?
+Well, it is that time of the year again when many of us think about giving and receiving presents.
+I previously shared some ideas on the perfect gifts for planners, architects, landscape architects, and other related professionals in 2013, 2014, 2015, and 2016 which have turned out to be a few of my most read articles.
+I am glad to know that my lists have been helpful (and perhaps entertaining?) to some planners and/or fans of planners.
+Without further ado, here is my 2017 edition of Presents for Plannerds:

 Generally, plannerds like me love to read and/or collect books.
 I may not have the time to read everything, but I want to at least have the books in my collection so that I can read them in the future or whenever I am able to.
 Here are a few lists to consider in your search for a book for your favorite planner(s):

 - Planetizen’s Top Ten Planning Books for 2017

 - Barnes & Noble Top Books on Urban Planning

 - Los Angeles Times Best Sellers

 Besides reading, I think most plannerds also enjoy watching movies, documentaries, and comedies that may or may not be directly related to our work.
 Here are some of my favorites: